Clicky

 It is no secret that our planet is suffering.
 The only real upside is there are more and more infrastructure and career opportunities related to environmental sciences and conservation.
 As far as careers with a felony background go, there are many ways to plug into this particular industry.

 You can pick a path that is more geared to forest restoration or even solar panel installation.
 These jobs are not going anywhere, and are welcoming to people interested in this degree path.
-This degree can include access to a government job or work within the private sector and install solar panels.
+This degree can include access to a government job or work within the private sector and installing solar panels.

 • Jobs Available: Wind Energy Technician job, Solar Energy Technician job, Geological Technician, and Hydrologic Technician